Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 Table 1 lists the state spaces, action spaces, and reward functions of different FinRL applications.
 A state shows how an agent perceives a market situation.
 Facing a state, the agent can take an action from the action set, which may vary according to the financial tasks.
 Reward is an incentive mechanism for an agent to learn a better policy.
 Contestants will specify the state space, action space, and reward functions in the environment for both tasks.

 ![table1](https://github.com/Open-Finance-Lab/ACM_ICAIF_2023/blob/main/web/app/assets/figures/table1.png?raw=true)

-Table 1: List of state space, action space, and reward function
+<p align="center">Table 1: List of state space, action space, and reward function</p>

 ## Timeline
 * **Team Registration Begin**: September 17th, 2024